Foo fighter: Explanations and theories

 The 415th Night-Fighter Squadron's Intelligence Officer, Captain Ringwald, sent a report listing 14 separate incidents in December 1944 and early January 1945 to the intelligence section at XII Tactical Air Command, the unit's immediate superiors at 64th Fighter Wing being unable to offer any answers.
-Without answers of their own, XII TAC requested assistance from their opposite numbers at Supreme Headquarters Allied Expeditionary Force (SHAEF), in Paris.
+Without answers of their own, XII TAC requested assistance from Supreme Headquarters Allied Expeditionary Force (SHAEF), in Paris.
 SHAEF had no knowledge of the phenomenon and asked if the British Air Ministry in London had any information.
 The Air Ministry's explanation for the Foo Fighter phenomenon was received on 13 March 1945:

 A group of scientists, engineers and former high-ranking Luftwaffe officers were questioned about wartime "Balls of Fire" reports by staff from United States Air Force in Europe's intelligence section in the early autumn of 1945.
 None of the thirteen interviewed claimed any knowledge of a German secret weapons program that could have explained the sightings.